Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 There was nothing more adorable than a big, gruff dad holding his grandchild for the first time.
 And while Sam Kovač wasn’t the *biggest* dad present, he’d not lost any vigor, and could gruff with the galaxy’s best.
 Not even Adam’s sandpaper-by-noon stubble could look so grizzled.

 Probably, it was the salt-and-pepper.
-More salt than pepper these days, and Marty was finding herself stung a few times by the revelation, which jumped into her awareness every couple of minutes before being forgotten again, that her parents were…*old.*
+More salt than pepper these days, and Marty was finding herself stung a few times by the revelation, which jumped into her awareness every couple of minutes before being forgotten again, that her parents were...*old.*

 Not even Gabe was showing his age much these days, thanks to a few doses of Crue-D to fix his nerve damage, and the increasing availability of therapeutic regeneratives with their concomitant boost to longevity.
 Nobody wanted to contemplate genuine life extension, but an extra twenty years of prime life for not all that much expense?
 That was a different story...